rabbitmq/rabbitmq-server/deps/rabbitmq_federation_management/README.md

 ## Use over HTTP API

-The HTTP API provided is tiny:
+The HTTP API endpoints allow for retrieval of federation links:

+    # lists all links
     GET /api/federation-links
+    # lists links in a vhost
+    GET /api/federation-links/{vhost}

 ## Building From Source